jhxu003/jhxu003/README.md

 🔬 Researcher in **AI for Science**
 🌱 Exploring how AI can accelerate scientific understanding and discovery

----

-## About

-I am a PhD student at ECNU working on **AI for Science**.
-My current interests include applying machine learning and intelligent systems to scientific problems, with a focus on building useful, reliable, and research-oriented AI methods.

----

-## Interests

-- Artificial Intelligence
-- AI for Science
-- Machine Learning
-- Scientific Discovery
-- Data-Driven Research

----

 ## Contribution Graph

 <div align="center">